semaphoreci/book-monorepo-cicd/chapters/03-continuous-integration.md

 ![All blocks running](./figures/03-all-blocks1.png){ width=40% }

 Yeah, despite only one of the projects has changed, all the blocks are running.
 This is… not optimal.
-For a big monorepo with hundreds of projects, **that’s a lot of wasted CPU cycles**.
+For a big monorepo with hundreds of projects, that’s a lot of wasted hours, with added boredom and axiety for software developers.
 The good news is that this is a perfect fit for trying out change-based execution.

 ## 2.2 Change-based execution